 …At a systemic level, we did not feel heard, respected, or taken seriously.
 Families repeatedly raised concerns about evidence, investigative steps, and process, and those concerns were not meaningfully addressed.”

-The third distressed mother shared similar concerns Friday afternoon.
-Some of her statements:
+The father shared similar concerns with us Friday afternoon.
+Some of his statements:

 “Girls were pulled out of class after the situation was already widely known and visibly escorted to the principal’s office, increasing stigma, exposure, humiliation and distress.
 This happened despite the parents’ documented request to not interview the girls without speaking to a parent first.
 They were interviewed 1×1 by a 45 year old male.